GatoGraphQLForWordPress/gatographql-dist/readme.txt

 Browse all bundles and extensions on the [Gato GraphQL website](https://gatographql.com/extensions).

 Do you need an integration with some WordPress plugin?
 [Let us know](https://github.com/GatoGraphQL/ExtensionsPlanningAndTracking/discussions).

+== Source code ==

+The source code for the plugin is in GitHub repo [GatoGraphQL/GatoGraphQL](https://github.com/GatoGraphQL/GatoGraphQL).

+This JavaScript source code for the blocks is under [layers/GatoGraphQLForWP/plugins/gatographql/blocks](https://github.com/GatoGraphQL/GatoGraphQL/tree/master/layers/GatoGraphQLForWP/plugins/gatographql/blocks).

 == Frequently Asked Questions ==